 If you’re looking for high-quality fonts for your brand, it’s one of the first places you should check out for free downloads.

-If you’re looking for some new school designs, check out Urban Fonts.
+If you’re looking for some new-school font designs, check out Urban Fonts.

 They offer plenty of free options for your brand.